Shathushan-Sivashangaran/XTENTH-CAR/README.md

 ## Citations

 For more information on XTENTH-CAR and full-size X-CAR refer to the following papers.
-Cite [1] if XTENTH-CAR assisted your research.
+Cite [1] if XTENTH-CAR was helpful to your research.

 [1] S. Sivashangaran and A. Eskandarian, “XTENTH-CAR: A Proportionally Scaled Experimental Vehicle Platform for Connected Autonomy and All-Terrain Research,” arXiv preprint, 2022.